placeholder

 • You will have to go to your local health care facility for the appointment.

-This type of appointment is one option you can choose that will allow you to meet with the specialist kidney care staff at a location that is closer to your home so you won't need to travel for for routine check ups.
+This type of appointment is one option you can choose that will allow you to meet with the specialist kidney care staff at a location that is closer to your home, so you won't need to travel for routine check-ups.

 A health care worker might be in the same room with you, and you are welcome to bring a family member.
 If arranged beforehand, your regular family doctor or another health care worker could also attend if you choose.